The Origins of PTSD

 - Prolonged sexual abuse, violence, or severe neglect

 - Receiving a diagnosis of a life-threatening condition

 *A study on military veterans showed that up to 500,000 returning soldiers were diagnosed with PTSD from 2003 to 2016.

 The diagnosis of PTSD has been used since 1980 to classify difficult symptoms presenting in an individual long term after a traumatic experience.
 PTSD is most well-known for causing extreme symptoms in those returning home from military service.
 While the diagnosis has become very common in today’s times, it is a relatively recent diagnostic term.1

 To understand how PTSD came to be, we will take a look at the history of PTSD in the DSM (Diagnostic Statistical Manual).

 PTSD and the DSM From 1952 to 2019 (Present)

 The DSM is a manuscript used by professionals in the field of mental health.
-The DSM assists in patients diagnoses based on existing symptoms.
+The DSM describes patient diagnoses based on existing symptoms.
 Created in 1952, the DSM has undergone many revisions and additions based on new research and discoveries in modern medicine.
-While PTSD was not added to the DSM until 1980 in version DSM-III, symptoms experienced by those suffering with PTSD have been recorded for hundreds of years.
+While PTSD was not added to the DSM until 1980 in version DSM-III, symptoms experienced by those suffering from the symptoms have been recorded for hundreds of years.